maxitg/SetReplace/README.md

 ## Build

-macOS, Linux and Windows are all supported.
+macOS, Linux, and Windows are all supported.
 To build the paclet:

 1. `cd` to the root directory of the repository.
 2. Run `./build.wls`.